WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 The Raspberry Pi acts as the IoT-gateway in this setup, and can be used to power the microcontrollers via USB Cable (A Male to Micro B Female).
 As for power, I recommend the following setup:

-POE-switch -> Ethernet convertor -> Raspberry PI -> ESP8266.
+POE-switch -> Ethernet converter -> Raspberry PI -> ESP8266.

 For my test-setup I've used a Netgear ProSAFE GS108OE as the POE-switch, and a Raspberry PI 3 as the IoT-gateway.